 Considerations and interactions

-It has led to the emergence of so-called ‘superbugs’.
-These are strains of bacteria that have developed resistance to many different types of antibiotics.
-They include:
+The overuse of antibiotics in recent years means they're becoming less effective and has led to the emergence of "superbugs".
+These are strains of bacteria that have developed resistance to many different types of antibiotics, including:

 These types of infections can be serious and challenging to treat, and are becoming an increasing cause of disability and death across the world.
-For example, the World Health Organization (WHO) estimates that there are around 150,000 deaths due to MDR-TB each year.